ibexa/documentation-developer/docs/customer_management/cp_page_builder.md

 ![Create content tab](img/cp_portal_vs_page.png)

-## Assigning Portal to Customer Group
+## Assign Portal to Customer Group

 You can assign multiple Customer Portal containers or Pages to a specific Customer Group.
 First, you need to grant the following permissions to company members from the Customer Group: